-The Company has determined that its undistributed foreign earnings of approximately \$59,226 at March 30, 2013 will be re-invested indefinitely based upon the need for cash in its foreign operations, potential foreign acquisitions and the Company's inability to remit cash back to the United States under its current foreign debt obligations.
-Schaublin received a favorable tax arrangement in Switzerland pertaining to the acceleration of depreciation which resulted in a current tax benefit of approximately \$348 in fiscal 2013 and \$795 in fiscal 2012.
+The Company has determined that its undistributed foreign earnings of approximately \$69,828 at March 29, 2014 will be re-invested indefinitely based upon the need for cash in its foreign operations, potential foreign acquisitions and the Company's inability to remit cash back to the United States under its current foreign debt obligations.
+In fiscal 2013, Schaublin received a favorable tax arrangement in Switzerland pertaining to the acceleration of depreciation which resulted in a current tax benefit of \$348.